 Developmental courses cannot be used to satisfy elective course options in degree plans.
-ENGL 1301 - Composition I, Speech courses, and freshman level languages cannot be used as Humanities and Fine Arts electives.

 Students are admitted to the technical programs through regular college admission procedures (see Admission Regulations section).

 Students enrolled in an A.A.S. program must adhere to SWTJC TSI requirements as noted in TSI Information and Requirements in Admission Regulations section of the Catalog.
 Students enrolled in one-year Certificates, which require 42 or fewer semester hours, are required to take the TSI Assessment prior to enrollment unless they are exempt under TSI requirements (See Exemptions from TSI.)
 Students enrolled in these one-year certificate programs are not required to meet TSI and/or developmental requirements.
 Refer to individual certificate program requirements.
 Enrolling in courses other than those required to complete the certificate program requires the student to meet all TSI and/or developmental requirements.